 Commonly found across the Middle East, Northern Africa and the Balkans, halva is a sweet made with tahini, various kinds of nuts and heaps of sugar.
 It’s crumbly and dry.
 You’ll find it at any local market, including HaCarmel and Mahane Yehuda.

-Not exactly light, this sweet consist of a thin phyllo pastry layered with cheese, baked and then soaked in a thick sugar syrup.
+Not exactly light Israeli food, this sweet consist of a thin phyllo pastry layered with cheese, baked and then soaked in a thick sugar syrup.
 You’ll find it anywhere in the country.

 This sweet is actually European, but it reaches perfection in Israel.
 You’ll easily find it at bakeries and even at markets.
 It almost looks like a small croissant, but if anything it’s more similar to pain au chocolat since there’s lots and lots of chocolate in it.
 If you feel like you want a Parisian style breakfast, grab one or two and eat them while sipping coffee.